All Episodes

 But that's not the way the world works.

-The world works based on what people imagine is what happened and what people imagined what happened is that I said some insulting thing to black people, which never happened.
+And what people imagined what happened is that I said some insulting thing to black people, which never happened.

 In the real world, nothing like that ever happened.

-So I probably banned from Australia, and I don't even know it.
+So I probably banned from Australia and I don't even know it.

-But the good news is I don't want to go to Australia.
+But the good news is, I don't want to go to Australia.

 They've got a lot of killing animals there.